 Budget & Tips

-Generally speaking, prices for a double room in Andalusia range from €60 to €210, excluding special dates.
+Generally speaking, prices for a double room in Andalusia range from €80 to €300, excluding special dates.
 A single room costs a little more than half that.
 Some high-end hotels offer a reduced rate for a double room when there is only one occupant.
 Don't hesitate to compare prices, by visiting the websites of certain hotels and reservation centers offering very advantageous online promotions.
 Beware: prices soar during events such as Holy Week, ferias or major sporting events, with rates that can triple.
 In addition, more and more hotels are charging different rates during the week than at weekends (which are more expensive).
-The latest development, particularly in chain hotels, is that prices vary according to demand rather than season, although there is some overlap between the two.
+Another development, particularly in the chains, is that prices vary according to demand rather than season, even if there is some overlap.
+You are also increasingly offered flexible (refundable) or non-flexible (non-refundable) prices, which are slightly cheaper for the same room.
+The latter often involves payment on booking.

 Apartments.
 Also offered by tour operators, apartments for rent are increasingly appearing in seaside resorts, especially on the coast.
-Generally larger than a hotel room, an apartment consists of a bedroom, living-dining room and fully-equipped kitchen (an advantage over a hotel room).
+Generally larger than a hotel room, an apartment consists of a bedroom, a living-dining room and a fully-equipped kitchen (an advantage over a hotel room).
 As far as tourist apartments are concerned, legislation is very strict in Andalusia.
 Although the number of apartments of this type in Seville has not reached Barcelona's figures, it is skyrocketing.
 For your peace of mind and to comply with the law, make sure they are properly registered.

-There arealso many youth hostels(albergues juveniles) toconsider during your stay in Andalusia.
+There arealso many youth hostels(albergues juveniles) during your stay in Andalusia.
 Some are independent, but most are part of the Inturjoven network, which has 20 of them, located in natural parks, towns and seaside resorts.

 Wild camping is tolerated in some areas, but it's advisable to check beforehand to avoid unnecessary fines; a few free zones in natural parks are also available.
 As for official campsites (of which there are around 150 in Andalusia), they are less expensive than in France.
 For your budget, expect to pay an average of €20 to €30 for a plot, including space, tent and vehicle.